Cosmic-ray-electron boosted light dark matter: Implications of LZ 2025 data: Acknowledgement

 \section{Acknowledgement}

+We acknowledge the use of the high-performance computing facility, the Bhaskara Cluster, at the Department of Physics, IISER Bhopal, which significantly facilitated the completion of this research.
 SJ is supported by the National Natural Science Foundation of China (12425506, 12375101, 12090060, and 12090064) and the SJTU Double First Class start-up fund (WF220442604).
-AM acknowledges financial support from the Government of India through the Prime Minister Research Fellowship (PMRF) scheme, (ID: 0401970).
+AM acknowledges financial support from the Government of India through the Prime Minister Research Fellowship (PMRF) scheme (ID No.: 0401970).